$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: A short summary of the paper

-We start in Section~\ref{sec-higherstuff} by recalling some notions and fix notations, e.g. the notions of $\Ucatm$ and $\Ucatmc$, the (thick cyclotomic) KL-R algebra $\check{R}_{\Lambda}$ and matrix factorizations.
-Most parts in those sections are known, but we have also included new results related to our framework, e.g. ``thick'' categorical q-skew Howe duality, see Theorem~\ref{thm-thick}.
-In Section~\ref{sec-catpart1} we give the $\mathfrak{sl}_n$-web version of the HM-basis by a growth algorithm, see Definition~\ref{defn-growthfoam} (for the dual HM-basis see Remark~\ref{rem-othermethod}), and show that it is a graded cellular basis in Theorem~\ref{thm-cellular}.
-Moreover, we relate our construction to the thick KL-R algebra in Theorem~\ref{thm-iso}.
+We start in Section \ref{sec-higherstuff} by recalling some notions and fixing notations.
+Most parts in those sections are known, but we have also included new results, e.g. thick categorical q-skew Howe duality, see Theorem \ref{thm-thick}.

+In Section \ref{sec-catpart1} we give the $\mathfrak{gl}_n$-web version of the HM basis by a growth algorithm, see Definition \ref{defn-growthfoam} (for the dual HM basis see Remark \ref{rem-othermethod}), and show that it is a graded cellular basis in Theorem \ref{thm-cellular}.
+Moreover, we relate our construction to the thick KL-R algebra in Theorem \ref{thm-iso}.

-And in the last section, i.e. Section~\ref{sec-catpart2}, we define our version of the colored $\mathfrak{sl}_n$-link homology in Definition~\ref{defn-khshoweF2} and show in Theorem~\ref{thm-same2} that it agrees with the colored Khovanov-Rozansky $\mathfrak{sl}_n$-link homology.
-Moreover, we discuss some local properties related to the Rickard complex in Lemma~\ref{lem-rickardisf}.
-Afterwards we show (Definition~\ref{defn-hmcomplex} and Theorem~\ref{thm-algworks}) how to use the $\mathfrak{sl}_n$-web version of the HM-basis for calculations.
+And in the last section, i.e. Section \ref{sec-catpart2}, we define our version of the colored $\mathfrak{gl}_n$-link homology in Definition \ref{defn-khshoweF2} and show in Theorem \ref{thm-same2} that it agrees with the colored Khovanov--Rozansky $\mathfrak{gl}_n$-link homology.
+Moreover, we discuss some local properties related to the Rickard complex in Lemma \ref{lem-rickardisf}.
+Afterwards we show (Definition \ref{defn-hmcomplex} and Theorem \ref{thm-algworks}) how to use the $\mathfrak{gl}_n$-web version of the HM basis for calculations.

-Note that this shows that the Khovanov-Rozansky $\mathfrak{sl}_n$-link homologies are \textit{completely combinatorial} in nature.
-Thus, everything is ``down to earth'' and can be made explicit.
-We note again that, in order to illustrate that everything is explicit, we give \textit{numerous examples}.
+Note that this shows that the Khovanov--Rozansky $\mathfrak{gl}_n$-link homologies are completely combinatorial in nature.
+Thus, everything is down to earth and can be made explicit.

+We note again that, in order to illustrate that everything is explicit, we give numerous examples.
 We hope these will help the reader to understand the sometimes very confusing combinatorics.